 Real estate sales represent revenues from the sales of residential properties we develop and acquire.
 Throughout this annual report, real estate sales are stated net of sales tax levied on the relevant contracted sales value.
 Sales tax is a one-time tariff which consists of a business tax at the rate of 5%, an urban construction tax at the rate of 0.35% and an education surcharge at the rate of 0.15%.
-Total sales tax amounted to US\$26.4 million, US\$40.3 million and US\$54.4 million for 2010, 2011 and 2012, respectively.
+Total sales tax amounted to US\$40.3 million, US\$54.4 million and US\$52.1 million for 2011, 2012 and 2013, respectively.

-In the years ended December 31, 2010, 2011 and 2012, we recognized all our real estate sales revenues in China under the percentage of completion method.
-For the years ended December 31, 2010 and 2011, we did not recognize any real estate sales revenue under the full accrual method.
-For the year ended December 31, 2012, we had three new projects in the U.S. All the revenues related to these projects in the U.S. were recognized under the full accrual method.
+In the years ended December 31, 2011, 2012 and 2013, we recognized all our real estate sales revenues in China under the percentage of completion method.
+For the years ended December 31, 2012 and 2013, we had three projects in the U.S. All the revenues related to these projects in the U.S. were recognized under the full accrual method.